wilsonmar/Salesforce/README.md

 }
 ```

-An example from the class:
+An example from the class to retrieve Rose Gonzalez:

 ```
 SELECT Id, Name, Phone, Account.Name